-The Town of Foxborough is working with GATRA and the Neponset Valley TMA to establish local bus service between downtown Foxborough and Patriot Place/Gillette Stadium.
-This bus service will serve 3 out 4 of the Town of Foxborough's Growth Nodes, identified in the 2015 Master Plan as priority areas for development.
+The Town of Foxborough is working with the Greater Attleboro Taunton Regional Transit Authority (GATRA) and the Neponset Valley TMA to establish local bus service between downtown Foxborough and Patriot Place/Gillette Stadium.
+This bus service will serve three out four of the Town of Foxborough's Growth Nodes, identified in the Town's 2015 Master Plan as priority areas for development.